MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide* --

-## Exercise
+### Add an ssh rule to the security group

-Now return to the security group and re-add a rule that allows ssh.
+Find the security group and re-add a rule that allows ssh.

 Try to ssh into your virtual machine again.